giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

   - Egress
 ```

-__Warning__: By default Giant Swarm clusters, from version `11.0.0`, contains `default-deny` policy for sensitive namespaces like `giantswarm` and `kube-system`.
+__Warning__: By default Giant Swarm clusters, from version `11.0.0`, contain a `default-deny` policy for sensitive namespaces like `giantswarm` and `kube-system`.
 To communicate with any pods in that namespace you need to explicitly create a Network Policy that allows it.

 Note that the namespace needs to exist before you apply the NetworkPolicy to it.